robertritz/NLP/README.md

 ### Eduge Classification
 Folder: `01_eduge_classification`

 This is a classification task for the [Eduge](https://github.com/tugstugi/mongolian-nlp/blob/master/datasets/eduge.csv.gz) dataset of 70 thousand Mongolian online news articles with labeled news categories.
 This project uses Fast.ai.
+A shortened process is used:

+1. Training language model on Eduge dataset
+2. Train classifier

 After training a language model using the Eduge dataset, a classifier accuracy of 93.5% is reached after 10 epochs.
 Training the classifier without the language model gives an accuracy of roughly 90.5% after 10 epochs.

-### ULMFiT Mongolian Language Model
+### ULMFiT Mongolian Language Model (In Progress)
 Folder: `02_mongolian_language_model`

 This is a project to create a general language model using the [ULMFiT](https://arxiv.org/abs/1801.06146) method proposed by the Fast.ai co-authors Jeremy Howard and Sebastian Ruder.
 This language model is primarily designed for text classification tasks in a three step process: